Vinodbiradar09/truestate/docs/architecture.md

 SELECT COUNT(*) FROM sales_transactions WHERE ...;
 ```

+## Okay for seeding the data from csv i have papaparse and if you are seeding using the container you can seed up to 1 lakh but during the prod or if u are using the neon make sure to seed 50k to 70k max
+## for my neon db i have seeded successfully 50k records
 ## Setup Instructions
 1.running with docker (recommended)
 - ensure docker desktop is installed